MooseStack

 });

-Use LowCardinality as much as possible
+Use LowCardinality where possible

 LowCardinality is ClickHouse’s most efficient string type for columns with limited unique values.